Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

-\begin{theorem} At any non-pinched crossing the shaped tetrahedra of \cref{table:positive-crossing-data-four,table:negative-crossing-data-four} are geometrically non-degenerate and glue together to give an octahedron matching \cref{def:shape-assignments}. \end{theorem} \begin{proof} The non-degeneracy claim is obvious from \cref{def:pinched-crossing}, so consider the claim about gluing.
+\begin{theorem} At any non-pinched crossing the shaped tetrahedra of \cref{table:positive-crossing-data-four,table:negative-crossing-data-four} are geometrically non-degenerate.
+They glue together to give a well-defined hyperbolic structure on an ideal octahedron with edge shapes given by \cref{eq:edge-shapes-vertical,eq:edge-shapes-horizontal}. \end{theorem} \begin{proof} The non-degeneracy claim is obvious from \cref{def:pinched-crossing}, so consider the claim about gluing.
 The horizontal edges are automatic.
 For example, at a positive crossing the edge \(P_+ P_-'\) is the \(12\) edge of \(\tau_{S}\), so it is assigned the shape

 as it should be.

 The significant part is checking the vertical edges.
 Again, we compute a representative case.
 Consider the edge \(P_+ P_2\) at a positive crossing.
 Its shape has contributions from \(\tau_{W}\) and \(\tau_{S}\); from \cref{table:positive-crossing-data-four} they are